nosial/Socialbox-Standard/README.md

 ## RPC Communication

-Socialbox employs JSON-RPC over HTTP for server-client communication.
+Socialbox employs JSON-RPC over HTTP for server-client & server-server communication.
 JSON-RPC is a stateless, lightweight remote procedure call (RPC) protocol.
 This implementation is based on the JSON-RPC 2.0 specification with certain modifications  to meet the Socialbox standards.
-Below are the modifications made to the JSON-RPC 2.0 specification:
+Below are the modifications made to the JSON-RPC 2.0
+specification:

 - Removed the redundant `jsonrpc` field from the request object, as the protocol is already defined as JSON-RPC 2.0.
 - Revised error codes to align with the Socialbox standard.
 Error codes are categorized by the first digit, which